EricPolverari/MLB-Player-s-Offensive-Value/README.md

-# Predicting MLB Offensive Value Using Regression
+# Modeling Offensive Value in MLB Hitters

-This project uses historical MLB player data to identify the most predictive statistics for evaluating offensive performance.
-The goal was to build a regression model that estimates a player's offensive contribution and isolate key drivers of value.
+This project explores the statistical relationships between various offensive metrics and weighted On-Base Average (wOBA) to identify what best predicts a player's offensive value.
+Using a dataset of qualified MLB hitters and several regression models, we examined both individual metrics and interaction effects to determine the most informative predictors.

 ## Tools Used
-- R
+- R (RStudio)
-- Regression Modeling
-- MLB Statcast / Baseball Reference Data
+- MLB Statcast data

-## Key Methods
-- Multivariate Linear Regression
-- Feature Selection & Comparison
+- Multiple Linear Regression & Model Comparison
-- Residual Analysis
+- ANOVA, Residual Analysis, Interaction Terms

+## Key Insights
+- **Isolated Power (ISO)** demonstrated a strong individual correlation with wOBA in early modeling stages, validating its value as a power-focused metric.
+- However, the final selected model did **not** include ISO.
+Instead, it used interaction terms that more effectively captured relationships between:
+  - **Intentional Walks × Barrels**
+  - **Strikeout % × Popups %**
+- These interactions revealed that certain metrics become more predictive when combined — for example, players with high strikeout and popup rates showed significantly lower offensive value.

-## Findings
+## Model Selection
-- ISO (Isolated Power) emerged as the single most predictive variable of offensive value.
-- Secondary contributors included OBP and SLG, though multicollinearity required careful interpretation.
-- The model provided insight into which advanced stats should be weighted more heavily in player evaluation.
+- The final model was chosen based on statistical fit (**significant F-test**, p = 0.0026) and conceptual alignment with offensive behavior patterns in MLB.
+- Adjusted R² and residual plots were also evaluated to ensure reliability and generalizability.

 ## Outcome
-This project demonstrates regression modeling skills applied to a rich, multi-variable sports dataset.
-Findings offer practical implications for player scouting, roster optimization, and fantasy baseball analytics.
+The project highlights the importance of going beyond first-order predictors like ISO.
+While ISO remains a useful metric, nuanced offensive value prediction benefits from incorporating **interaction effects** that reflect player tendencies and situational outcomes.